AKSourav/wellfound_scraper/Readme.md

 A Python-based web scraper and API service for collecting job listings from Wellfound (formerly AngelList Talent).

-## Live API
+## Live

-The API is hosted at: [wellfound.anupamkumarsourav.site](https://wellfound.anupamkumarsourav.site)
+The Web App is hosted at: [wellfound.anupamkumarsourav.site](https://wellfound.anupamkumarsourav.site)

 ## Features